-Eugénie Depatie-Pelletier, Executive Director
+Eugénie Depatie-Pelletier, Executive director

 Eugénie holds a Master’s Degree in Demography (2006) and a Ph.D. in law (2019) from the University of Montreal.
-She is adjunct professor at the Department of Geography of Laval University and co-researcher on Access to rights within the PARTEMP partnership coordinated by the Chaire de recherche du Canada sur les dynamiques migratoires mondiales.
+She is an adjunct professor at the Department of Geography of Laval University and co-researcher on Access to rights within the PARTEMP partnership coordinated by the Chaire de recherche du Canada sur les dynamiques migratoires mondiales.
 Eugénie coordinates and contributes to various academic research projects on the impact of migration policies on household and farm workers’ fundamental rights, and produced articles, book chapters, and research reports on the subject.
 She has worked as an expert for non-government organizations, worker unions, Canadian federal and provincial departments and public agencies, the government of the Shanxi province, China, and different branches of the UN.

 Carlos Rojas-Salazar, Director Operations & International Affairs

 Carlos is in charge of optimizing organizational processes, managing resources and facilitating the work of our various committees.
 He participates in the development and implementation of strategic plans and organizational objectives, oversees the RHFW’s operating budget and helps implement our financing strategy.
-Carlos also supervise DTMF’s participation within transnational coalitions, as well as its education activities targeting foreign governments and/or international agencies.
+Carlos also supervises DTMF’s participation within transnational coalitions, as well as its education activities targeting foreign governments and/or international agencies.

 A “full-time migrant,” Carlos has been an advocate for the rights of migrants for over two decades.
-Originally from Mexico, Carlos is multi-cultural and trilingual, former diplomat, academic and activist who has lived and worked around the world.
+Originally from Mexico, Carlos is multi-cultural and trilingual, a former diplomat, academic and activist who has lived and worked around the world.
 He is also the president of Conseil Migrant, a non-profit organization dedicated to the health and empowerment of migrants in Canada.

 Carlos has extensive experience that makes him an expert in migration issues.
 Among many things, he has facilitated access to health services for individuals with precarious status in Canada, the United States, and Mexico, directed intervention units for the migrant caravans in Mexico, and has participated in academic studies on the Haitian diaspora in Tijuana and, more generally, on refugees and migrants communities in Mexico, Canada, the United States and Colombia.